A man died last Saturday; a man who I will never know, yet a man, nonetheless, who I have thought about every day this week.

 Yet, I too am distanced from it all, of course, from the people and their suffering and the psychology of state violence, deployed as it is through religion and education, as much as it is, through the baton and the bullet; that keeps the vast majority so passively in line by the much smaller few.

-I’m cold now, and immune, finally, after seven weeks, to the sob stories, which result in requests for money as I live my life in the sun.
-Seduced as I am by the rich trappings of the lives of others, which I momentarily share before realities return.
+I’m cold now and immune, finally, after seven weeks, to the sob stories, which result in requests for money as I live my life in the sun.
+Seduced as I am by the lavish trappings, of the lives of others, which I momentarily share before realities return.

-I'm cold to it all, as where once a hand would dip into a pocket it stays clear now, like my conscious, that had in one last hurrah drew me to dwell on the lives of strangers touched by fate this week, in the last forlorn hope of making me feel something once more; but it’s too late, I think, the drawbridge is up.
+I'm cold to it all, as where once a hand would dip into a pocket, to produce 'a small tings' to pull out a US Dollar, it stays still now, rigid, like my conscience.
+One last hurrah of empathy had drawn me to dwell upon the lives of strangers, touched by fate this week, making me feel something once more; but it’s too late, I think, the drawbridge is up.

 It's closed shut, as I come to the end of a journey, that has finally seen me come home to be the Jamaican that I always knew I was.
-The stoic accepter of the status quo, the head down and eyes closed shut dweller in the land of wood and water; I too am the boasie slave, pacified by capitalism and made supine by baubles - I am a Jamaican, I am distant, cool and detached and so resigned to it all.
+The stoic accepter of the status quo, the head down and eyes closed-shut dweller, in the land of wood and water.
+I too am enslaved and yet "boasie", pacified by capitalism and made supine by baubles - I am a Jamaican, I am distant, aloof and detached, and so resigned to it all.